COVID-19 Update: Our appraisal team is taking on new assignments, with some changes. Find out more at www.fmappraisals.com/covid-19

 Pricing, Timelines and Report Inclusions

-Offices located in the Battlefords, Kindersley, Meadow Lake, Prince Albert, Saskatoon, and Warman, results in reduced timelines, decreased mileage charges, competitive pricing, and most importantly local experts.
+Offices located in the Battlefords, Kindersley, Meadow Lake, Prince Albert, and Saskatoon, results in reduced timelines, decreased mileage charges, competitive pricing, and most importantly local experts.
 We are proud to offer all inclusive pricing on all of our projects which includes travel, mileage, inspection, report writing and submission.
 Our office uses a combination of expertise, technology, and collaboration to ensure projects are completed on time and on budget.
 For more information on what is included in our commercial appraisals:

 Request A Quote